frbor/act-workers/README.md

 # Access mode
 By default, all facts will have access-mode "RoleBased", which means that the user needs access to the organization specified when creating the facts.

-The access mode can be explicit set with `--access-mode`, e.g. like this, to set all facts wot Public access mode:
+The access mode can be explicit set with `--access-mode`, e.g. like this, to set all facts to Public access mode:

 ```
 --access-mode Public